 Submitting a Proposal

-- If you have been in previous conversation with a Brazos Press editor, you may send your proposal to that editor.
-Otherwise, your proposal may be sent by email to:
+To SUBMIT: If you have been in previous contact with a Brazos Press editor, you may send your proposal to that editor.
+Otherwise, your proposal may be sent to: email@example.com.